1. Quick start

 - The input format for multiple sets of reads have been updated.
 The user can have a greater flexibility, like each set of reads can have different range of insert size and different location for outputting the alignment results.

 The algorithms & software in this package were developed by the algorithms research group of the University of Hong Kong (T.W.
 Lam, L.K.
 Lee, C.M.
 Liu, Ruibang Luo, H.F.
 Ting, Thomas Wong, Edward Wu, S.M.
-Yiu & Jianqiao Zhu), in collaboration with BGI (Yingrui Li, Bingqiang Wang & Chang Yu) and Peking University (Ruiqiang Li)
+Yiu & Jianqiao Zhu), in collaboration on data with BGI (Yingrui Li, Chang Yu and Bingqiang Wang) and Peking University (Ruiqiang Li)